Equidistribution of rational subspaces and their shapes: The dynamical version of the theorem in codimension 2

-The claim then follows from \cite{harcosmichelII}.
+The orbit \eqref{eq:adaptedorbit} is then a union of suborbits of the same form associated to these subgroups.
+Any sequence of such suborbits are equidistributed, for instance, by \cite{harcosmichelII} as the volume is of size\footnote{Since the $2$-torsion of the Picard group of the order of discriminant $\disc_Q(L_i)$ has size $\disc_Q(L_i)^{o(1)}$ (see e.g.~\cite[p.~342]{Cassels}), the squares form a subgroup of size $\disc_Q(L_i)^{\frac{1}{2}+o(1)}$.} $\disc_Q(L_i)^{\frac{1}{2}+o(1)}$.
 We note that the result in \cite{harcosmichelII} allows for smaller volumes (where the exponent $\frac{1}{2}$ can be replaced by $\frac{1}{2}-\eta$ for some not too large $\eta >0$).
 In the case needed here one can also apply Linnik's ergodic method as we assume a splitting condition at a fixed prime -- see \cite[\S7]{W-linnik}.
+By averaging, the claim in \eqref{eq:adaptedorbit} follows.
+The corollary is implied by \eqref{eq:adaptedorbit} and ergodicity of the Haar measure on $\SL_2(\A)/\SL_2(\Q)$ under any diagonal flow. \end{proof}